 This enchanting city has an enormous amount of things to do, excellent dining options and a fantastically unique nightlife scene.
 But Best of all, Budapest will no break the bank.

 Well, we are going to sell our 4 days in Budapest itinerary to you (don’t worry it won’t cost you anything!) and it will be easy because this is one awesome city.

 Let’s explore this perfect 4 days in Budapest itinerary!

 Who Is Budapest For?

 Personally, we consider Budapest to be one of the best cities Hungary and maybe even Europe to visit.

-We think Budapest is one of the best cities in Europe.
-We always recommend it to our friends and family because there is a little bit of something for everyone.
+We always recommend Budapest to our friends and family because there is a little bit of something for everyone.

 The city of Budapest was established in 1873 when the previously separate towns of Buda, Obuda and Pest were united.
 Today the city is commonly split into Buda and Pest.